My dad wore a lot of hats, but one of the things I’m going to miss the most is his passion for photography.

 It wasn’t unusual for us to be driving somewhere and suddenly in the middle of nowhere he’d pull off to the side of the road, hop out of the car and rush to get his camera out of the trunk… He’d seen a bird he wanted to shoot😁

 About five years ago I really tried to learn how to use a DSLR and he did his best to teach me, but I just didn’t get it.
+So I assumed it was just something that was Not For JQ.

-He had just upgraded to his dream camera and professional lenses a few years ago and I’m determined to put them to good use.
+He had finally just upgraded to his dream camera and professional lenses a few years ago and I’m determined to put them to good use.

 Not sure yet exactly what kind of photography I’ll specialize in, so for now I’m just going to try all the things and see where it ends up.
 If people eventually throw money at me, that’s just a bonus.
 For now, it’s therapy.